 To order a print please contact Sarah at email@example.com

 Most transactions are done by internet banking.
 There is usually a P&P cost.

-The prints of this image are limited to 120 all individually numbered, each with their own certificate of authenticity.
+The prints of this image are limited to 120 all individually numbered.

 30 stretched canvasses

 The original has been scanned by a fine arts specialist to the highest resolution to create printed images with the best definition, detail and colour.

 The small and large print is printed havey white paper and the large on textured bright white photo paper with fade resistant inks.